khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 - Adding a pinned item puts it at the bottom of the list.
 - There is no limit on the number of pinned items.
 - The pinned section should be expanded by default even when empty.
 - A cookie is set to remember a user's choice to collapse or leave this section expanded.
-When this section is empty, display the message "Add items below for quick access."
+When this section is empty, display the message "Your pinned items appear here."
 - [Drag and drop](https://design.gitlab.com/usability/drag-and-drop) is available to reorder the items only in the pinned section.
-- If landing on a page that is pinned, do not show an active state for its collection or sub item below in the classification section.
 - Defaults have been set for groups and projects.
-- Reserved for authenticated users.
+- Only available for authenticated users.

 ### Collections